Children's Ministry - Godly Play

 BRING quiet toys or books for young children and gradually increase the amount of time you ask them to pay attention.
 Children can usually be expected to participate in most of a 60-minute service by 2nd or 3rd Grade.
 Remember it is important to actively participate in worship yourself.

 CREATE some family rituals about church.
 Spend some time “playing church” at home, practicing periods of silence, singing service music, etc. Consider using the Lord’s Prayer at home before meals or bedtime.
-At my school, we are Children will see that what we do in church is important and will take their cues from you.
+Children will see that what we do in church is important and will take their cues from you.
 We have book bags in the back of church on the right hand side, please feel free to use them.
 They contain paper, coloring utensils and books.

 DECIDE on a family signal to let children know when to settle down.
 Go over the service with your child or softly whisper hints about what happens next.
 Children like to be ready, so help them mark pages. practicing the “Mindful Minute” where children are totally silent for one minute.
 It is amazing how helpful this can be during a busy day, and how easily children get used to this quiet time.